“Mind, Body & Soil”

 Depression, anxiety and post-traumatic symptoms are all too often the “norm” in many communities of color.
 Unresolved issues and behaviors that arise result in dysfunctional relationships, family discord, violence, poor work and school performance.
 Failure to address these issues results in the inability to reach one’s life potential.

-“Salaam Community Wellness Center’s integrative approach will include individual, family and group therapy.
-Modalities such as acupuncture, deep-breathing, meditation, yoga, Reiki and sound therapy will be utilized to help the self-healing process.”
+Salaam Community Wellness Center’s integrative approach includes individual, family and group therapy.
+Modalities such as deep-breathing, meditation, yoga, Reiki and sound/music therapy are utilized to help the self-healing process.

 Nutrition